pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/08-regulatory-object-substitution-under-fragmentation-anxiety.md

 When fragmentation anxiety crosses a threshold, the system does not deliberate.
 It routes.
 Restoration of coherence becomes urgent.
 Delay increases risk.
 Regulation seeks the nearest viable surface.

 This trigger is invariant.
 It does not depend on object type, cultural meaning, or conscious appraisal.
-It is activated by deprivation—the loss of access to a previously stabilizing pathway.
+It is activated by deprivation: the loss of access to a previously stabilizing pathway.

 When access to a regulatory object is removed, fragmentation anxiety intensifies.
 Internal pathways remain unavailable.
 The system does not adapt by tolerating the load.
 It attempts to reconstitute the object.